core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This section presents a set of assumptions and security objectives for the approach described in this document.
 The rest of this section refers to three types of groups:

-* Application group, i.e. a set of CoAP endpoints that share a common pool of resources.
+* Application group, i.e., a set of CoAP endpoints that share a common pool of resources.

 * Security group, as defined in {{terminology}} of this specification.
 There can be a one-to-one or a one-to-many relation between security groups and application groups, and vice versa.

-* CoAP group, i.e. a set of CoAP endpoints where each endpoint is configured to receive one-to-many CoAP requests, e.g. sent to the group's associated IP multicast address and UDP port as defined in {{I-D.ietf-core-groupcomm-bis}}.
+* CoAP group, i.e., a set of CoAP endpoints where each endpoint is configured to receive one-to-many CoAP requests, e.g., sent to the group's associated IP multicast address and UDP port as defined in {{I-D.ietf-core-groupcomm-bis}}.
 An endpoint may be a member of multiple CoAP groups.
 There can be a one-to-one or a one-to-many relation between application groups and CoAP groups.
 Note that a device sending a CoAP request to a CoAP group is not necessarily itself a member of that group: it is a member only if it also has a CoAP server endpoint listening to requests for this CoAP group, sent to the associated IP multicast address and port.
 In order to provide secure group communication, all members of a CoAP group as well as all further endpoints configured only as clients sending CoAP (multicast) requests to the CoAP group have to be member of a security group.
 There can be a one-to-one or a one-to-many relation between security groups and CoAP groups, and vice versa.

 ## Assumptions # {#ssec-sec-assumptions}